-Breast reduction surgery (also known as reduction mammoplasty) at NorthEast Plastic Surgery’s Brisbane practice is performed when a patient’s large breasts are causing physical pain, discomfort, health issues such as skin infections or emotional and self-image issues.
+Breast reduction surgery (also known as reduction mammoplasty) at NorthEast Plastic Surgery’s Brisbane practice is performed when a patient’s large breasts are causing physical pain, discomfort and health issues.

 During the procedure, the surgeon aims to correct breast size, shape and volume and breast lift is also achieved with elevation of nipple position.
 A mastopexy (breast lift) surgery is performed to optimise breast shape, projection and position of the nipples without reduction in breast size.

 Patients considering breast reduction surgery need to be aware of the risks, benefits and the reality of the post-operative recovery process as well as the significant adjustment to change in appearance after surgery.

 The primary goal of the consultation is for the surgeon to ascertain the expectations of the patient and make them aware of any limitations to success of the procedure.

 Individual circumstances will affect the outcome of the surgery.
 Typical limitations can include; skin quality, breast anatomy and any scarring from previous surgery.

 In the experience of NorthEast Plastic Surgery, patients who elect to have breast reduction surgery have typically suffered from neck and shoulder pain, skin infections under their breasts and other health issues.

 Two or more consultations are often required prior to breast reduction surgery to ensure the patient understands the period of recovery and downtime required, the procedure itself and the expected results post-surgery.